 Typical Project Finance Structure

-The typical project financing structure (simplified for these purposes) for a build operate and transfer (BOT) project is below.
+The typical project financing structure (simplified for these purposes) for a build, operate and transfer (BOT) project is shown below.
 The key elements of the structure are:

-- Special purpose vehicle project company with no previous business or record
+- Special purpose vehicle (SPV) project company with no previous business or record;

-To a certain extent, the government can also use project finance to keep project debt and liabilities off-balance sheet, taking up less fiscal space.
-Fiscal space indicates the debt capacity of a sovereign entity and is a function of requirements placed on the host country by its own laws, or by the rules applied by supra- or international bodies or market constraints, such as the IMF and the rating agencies.
+To a certain extent, the government can also use project finance to keep project debt and liabilities off-balance-sheet, taking up less fiscal space.
+Fiscal space indicates the debt capacity of a sovereign entity and is a function of requirements placed on the host country by its own laws, or by the rules applied by supra- or international bodies or market constraints, such as the International Monetary Fund (IMF) and the rating agencies.
 Those requirements will indicate which project lending will be treated as off-balance-sheet for the government.